Beam particle tracking with a low-mass mini time projection chamber in the PEN experiment: mTPC in the PEN analysis

-The advantage of using the predicted positron energy is that an energy value is determined no matter how early the decay occurs after the pion stops.
-In the cases where the decay process occurs relatively quickly, the resulting superposition (``pileup'') of the stopping (pion) and decay particle (muon, positron) overlapping signals in the target waveform makes it difficult to determine the energy deposited in the target by the positron as opposed to the pion or muon.
-The effect is illustrated in Fig.~\ref{fig:tgt_pileup}.
+The accuracy of the reconstruction of the positron trajectory, and thus its energy deposition inside AT, is illustrated in Fig.~\ref{fig:pred_Ee_tgt}.
+Of crucial importance is the fact that the method doesn't make use of the AT waveform which otherwise might introduce a dependence on pion decay time, a dangerous source of systematic error in \RpiEXPemu.
+In the cases where the decay occurs relatively quickly, the resulting superposition (``pileup'') of the stopping (pion) and decay particle (muon, positron) overlapping signals in the target waveform makes it difficult to determine the energy deposited in the target by the positron as opposed to the pion or muon.
+The effect is illustrated with synthetic waveforms in Fig.~\ref{fig:tgt_pileup}.
+By relying on subtraction of predicted $\pi$ energy in the target, our method avoids pulse fitting, so there is no minimum pulse separation or minimum pulse amplitude requirement for a valid result.

-The mTPC therefore critically aids in resolving signal pileup in the target waveforms.
-For events with well separated stopping and decay particle signals in the target waveforms, we observe a strong correlation between the measured amplitudes of the positron signal and the predicted positron energy deposition in the target, deduced based on the MWPC and mTPC trajectories, as shown in Fig.~\ref{fig:Ee_tgt_pred_vs_meas}.
+For events with well separated stopping and decay particle signals in the target waveforms, we observe a strong linear correlation between the positron energy deposition from the AT signal, and its value from the reconstructed e$^+$ path, as shown in Fig.~\ref{fig:Ee_tgt_pred_vs_meas}.